 School of Medicine

 Showing 1-10 of 56 Results

-Associate Professor of Cardiothoracic Surgery (Thoracic Surgery) at the Palo Alto Veterans Affairs Health Care System
+Associate Professor of Cardiothoracic Surgery (Thoracic Surgery)

 BioLeah Backhus trained in general surgery at the University of Southern California and cardiothoracic surgery at the University of California Los Angeles.
 She practices at Stanford Hospital and is Chief of Thoracic Surgery at the VA Palo Alto.
 Her surgical practice consists of general thoracic surgery with special emphasis on thoracic oncology and minimally invasive surgical techniques.
-She is also involved in research with the Thoracic Surgical Health Services Research group, and has grant funding through the Veterans Affairs Administration.
+She is also Co-Director of the Thoracic Surgery Clinical Research Program, and has grant funding through the Veterans Affairs Administration and NIH.
 Her current research interests are in imaging surveillance following treatment for lung cancer and cancer survivorship.
 She is a member of the National Lung Cancer Roundtable of the American Cancer Society serving as Chair of the Task Group on Lung Cancer in Women.
-She also serves as a professional member of the Patient Centered Outcomes Research Institute (PCORI) Advisory Panel on Improving Healthcare Systems.
-As an educator, Dr. Backhus is the Associate Program Director for the Thoracic Track Residency and serves on the ACGME Residency Review Committee for Thoracic Surgery which is the accrediting body for all cardiothoracic surgery training programs in the US.
+She also serves on the Board of Directors of the Society of Thoracic Surgeons.
+As an educator, Dr. Backhus is the Associate Program Director for the Thoracic Track Residency and is the Chair of the ACGME Residency Review Committee for Thoracic Surgery which is the accrediting body for all cardiothoracic surgery training programs in the US.

-Clinical Associate Professor, Cardiothoracic Surgery
+Clinical Professor, Cardiothoracic Surgery

 BioDr.
 Edward Bender specializes in the treatment of adult cardiac abnormalities, including ischemic heart disease, structural and valvular disease, and arrhythmias.
 Additionally, he has an interest and expertise in General Thoracic and Vascular surgery.
 Dr. Bender currently works with organizations within the medical community to develop software to aid in the teaching and practice of medicine.

-Mark Berry, MD
+Mark Francis Berry, MD

 BioDr.
 Berry joined the Division of Thoracic Surgery at Stanford in August 2014.
 He came to Stanford from Duke University, where he had most recently served as Associate Professor.
 He received his medical degree at the University of Pennsylvania School of Medicine after receiving bachelors and masters degrees in Electrical Engineering at the University of Pennsylvania.
 He completed his residency in Cardiothoracic Surgery at Duke University Medical Center after performing a residency in General Surgery at the Hospital of the University of Pennsylvania.
 His Cardiothoracic Surgical training included a year dedicated to Minimally Invasive General Thoracic Surgery, a period that also included an American Association for Thoracic Surgery sponsored Traveling Fellowship at the University of Pittsburgh.